canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 ## For the reviewer

-Before you start any review, make sure to understand the requirement and look at the tests, they should be like documentation.
+Before you start any review, make sure to understand the requirements and look at the tests, they should be like documentation.
 It's a good idea to look at the diff twice: one for the general picture and another for the details.

-* Be humble: We all have something to learn
+* Be humble: We all have something to learn.
 * Take out the person when giving feedback.
 Remember you are reviewing the code, not the author.
 * Be clear: You may be reviewing code from juniors, mid-level or seniors.
-Even from non native speakers of your language.
-Everybody doesn’t have your same amount of experience.
+Even from non-native speakers of your language.
+Everybody doesn’t have your same level of experience.
 Obvious things for you aren’t obvious for somebody else.
 * Always give at least one positive remark.
 For example: _It looks good to me (LGTM)_
 * Use questions instead of commands or orders.
 For example, _Could this be changed?_ vs _Change it_
 * Use "we" instead of "you"
 * Instead of showing an ugly code, teach.
-Link to resource to explain even more.
+Link to resources to explain even more.
 For example: blog posts and StackOverflow questions.
-* Review only the code that has changed
+* Review only the code that has changed.
-* Find bugs while reading the code, instead of style issues
+* Find bugs while reading the code, instead of style issues.

 ## For the reviewee

 * Don't take it personal.
 It's the code under review, not you
 * Find in every review an opportunity to learn
 * Make sure the reviewer have enough context to review.
-For example: write a description of your PR,  what it does, what decision you made
+For example: write a description of your PR,  what it does, what decisions you made
 * Keep all the discussion online.
-If you contacted the reviewer by chat or email, bring some relevant comments online
+If you contacted the reviewer by chat or email, bring relevant comments online

 ## For team management

 * Code reviews should be the highest priority
 * Code reviews are as important as writing code.
 They take time too.
-Make sure to add code review to your estimates
+Make sure to add code reviews to your estimates
-* Make someone familiar with the code base review it
+* Make someone familiar with the code review it
 * Have at least two reviewers.
 For example, pick one reviewer, then he will pick another one until the two of them agree

-You may feel frustrated with code reviews, either reviewer or reviewee.
-Reviews could end up being a discussion about styling issues.
-But, be humble and nice.
+You may feel frustrated with code reviews, either as reviewer or reviewee.
+Reviews could end up being a discussion about styling issues. _I know..._ But, be humble and nice!
 Every code review is a chance to learn something new.

 Sources: